tonyp7/brainteasers/integer_to_roman/README.md

 First of all, despite the constraint being 1 <= num <= 3999, the problem does not say what we should do if an input is out of range, meaning we can ignore this constraint altogether and that the input will always respect the constraint.

-As for the algorithm itself, there are different ways to solve this, one by trying to be clever and substracting/adding as per the problem statement and building a string.
+As for the algorithm itself, there are different ways to solve this, and you can try being clever and substracting/adding as per the problem statement and building a string.

 The reality is this is a waste of time in this case.
 The more optimized algorithm is simply to realize that we can build a table